HM999/cardano-rust-ios-example-doc/index.md

 #import "cardano_funcs.h"
 ```

-Under the project Build Settings
+Under the project Build Settings:

-1. Set Objective-C Bridging Header for debug and release to:
+i.
+Set Objective-C Bridging Header for debug and release to:

 ```
 $(PROJECT_DIR)/cardano_funcs_bridge.h
 ```

-2. To Library Search Paths, add the directory containing the libcardano_funcs.a
+ii.
+To Library Search Paths, add the directory containing the libcardano_funcs.a

-3. Under Build Options, set Enable Bitcode = No.
+iii.
+Under Build Options, set Enable Bitcode = No.

-4. Optional: set deployment device orientation: Portrait only.
+iv.
+Optional: set deployment device orientation: Portrait only.

 NB: If you get a generate-pch error, that means it can't find the bridging header.
 Look at the command it spews out, see where it is looking for the header – amend entry accordingly, or move files around.
 If Linking fails, it means it can't find the libcardano_funcs.a